bluekitchen/btstack/doc/manual/docs/protocols.md

 Please note, that an application rarely has to send HCI commands on its own.
-Instead, BTstack provides convenience functions in GAP and higher level protocols use HCI automatically.
+Instead, BTstack provides convenience functions in GAP and higher level protocols that use HCI automatically.

 ## L2CAP - Logical Link Control and Adaptation Protocol